columbia-digital-literacy/lessonslearned/lean startup approach to building an MVP.md

-#LEan Startup Approach to building a Minimal Viable Product
+#Lean Startup Approach to building a Minimal Viable Product

 he idea of using a lean start-up approach to building a minimal viable product (MVP) resonated with me the most.